aamodvarma/CS4644-7643-code/denoising-diffusion-pytorch/README.md

 # Spatial Masked DDPM models
-This codebase is based on LucidRains PyTorch implementation of Denoising Diffusion Models.
-We further add three additional features to this implementation,
+We work on LucidRains implementation of DDPM model and further add three additional features to this implementation,

 1. Adaptive Noise Injection
 2. Image generate with conditional masks